 Students are confused about whether to write an IDP IELTS exam or a British Council IELTS exam.
-Many of them have the misconception that they have different checking criteria.
-Some believe the British Council to be fair in checking, while others think IDP offers the best exam results.
+Many have the misconception that they have different checking criteria.
+Some believe the British Council is fair in checking, while others think IDP offers the best exam results.

 You know who’s right?